koriaf/ausdigital-nry/docs/1.0/index.md

 The elements in the HOC Detail inherits an `ac_code` and `network` from the reference to the HOC Detail in the HOC Header.

-If the `ac_code` says that notarized object public then notarized object MUST be available as `/public/{content_address}` If the `ac_code` says that notarized object private then notarized object MUST be available ONLY as `/private/{content_address}` and ONLY to capable users (see "Validating HOC Header" section for details about private/public objects).
+If the `ac_code` says that notarized object public then notarized object MUST be available as `/public/{content_address}` If the `ac_code` says that notarized object private then notarized object MUST be available as `/private/{content_address}` to capable users (see "Validating HOC Header" section for details about private/public objects).

 Same is applicable for HocDetail object.